rivillar/mybox_provisioning/README.md

 # mybox_provisioning
-Placeholder for the required files when provisioning a virtual box thru Vagrant
+Placeholder for the required files when provisioning a virtual host thru Vagrant
 1. Installing Vagrant \
 To begin with the provisioning, you should first find the appropriate package for your host system and download it.
 2. Installing VirtualBox \
 VirtualBox is also required to be present in your host system before proceeding with the provisioning proper.
 Please download and install it.
 3. Installing a base box thru Vagrant \
-When both VirtualBox and Vagrant are installed, you may now begin building a virtual box.
+When both VirtualBox and Vagrant are installed, you may now begin building a virtual host.

 $ vagrant init rivillar/mybox --box-version 1.0